NessJade96/List-It/README.md

 7. Styling of the grocery list items.
    ![GroceryItems](./assets/GroceryListItems.jpg)

+8. Changed the website icon, and other icons throughout the website.

-8. // to do // Go through each of the text/value variables and rename them to be consistant like your amount and measurements :)
+9. Added in media queries for list page, added the login/logout button (no functions yet as I need to create the server), renamed each of the text/value variables so they are consistant like the amount and measurements variables.

 Thank you, Vanessa Bloom <(^.^)>